skenny24/skenny24.github.io/sigma.md

 ---
 ### Where to get Sigma ###

-Then you can download Sigma using the following command--it requires you to have [git](http://git-scm.com/) installed on your machine.
+You can download Sigma using the following command--it requires you to have [git](http://git-scm.com/) installed on your machine.

 ```lisp
 $ git clone https://github.com/skenny24/sigma.git